 5-6 dashes of Fish Sauce

 To Start: Boil the noodles following the package directions in salted water.
-If you’re using raw chicken breast in some asian chicken stock boil the breast until cooked through, then shred and use the stock for this dish.
+If you’re using raw chicken breast in some Asian chicken stock boil the breast until cooked through, then shred and use the stock for this dish.

 Step Four: Allow most of the liquid to absorb into the noodles if it is too dry add more stock if too much liquid then let it cook a little more.
 There should only be enough liquid to coat the noodles with a little in the pan.
+Or add more broth if you are making it into a soup.

 Finishing: Once the liquid level is right, remove from pan onto a nice plate and garnish with the green onions.
 This is a perfect luau dish!